Are Businesses Legally Required to Provide Receipts in BC?

 If you run a business in British Columbia, you’ve likely wondered whether you're legally required to issue receipts to customers.
 While many customers expect a receipt by default, some may only ask for one when needed.
 But from a legal and operational standpoint, what are your obligations as a business owner?

-Let’s explore what the law says in BC and why providing receipts is not only a good business practice—it’s often a compliance requirement.
+Let’s explore what the law says in BC and why providing receipts is often a compliance requirement.

 Receipts and the Law in British Columbia